junxit/us-congress-bills-111/metadata.md

 - 2010-01-26 — Placed on the House Calendar, Calendar No. 150.
 - 2010-01-26 — The House Committee on Rules reported an original measure, H. Rept.
 111-401, by Mr. Polis (CO).
 - 2010-01-26 — The House Committee on Rules reported an original measure, H. Rept.
 111-401, by Mr. Polis (CO).
+- 2010-01-27 — Considered as privileged matter. (consideration: CR H393-400)
+- 2010-01-27 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1038.
+- 2010-01-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-01-27 — On agreeing to the resolution Agreed to by the Yeas and Nays: 234 - 174 (Roll no. 20). (text: CR H393-394)
+- 2010-01-27 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 234 - 174 (Roll no. 20).(text: CR H393-394)
+- 2010-01-27 — The previous question was ordered without objection. (consideration: CR H399)